 About

-At Autism Alberta we see a future in which autistic children and adults can look forward to lives full of opportunity.
+At Autism Society Alberta, we see a future in which Autistic children and adults can look forward to lives full of opportunity.
 A community in which people with autism are included and supported throughout their lives.

 The Autism Alberta’s Alliance is a collaboration.
 A knowledge hub.
 An advocate.
 An educator.
 It speaks with a unified voice to raise awareness about autism, cultivate acceptance and foster accommodation across the lifespan and across all areas of Alberta in order to enhance the lives of individuals and families with autism.